sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-13_the-pancha-vaktra-chakra-of-the-purva-srotas.md

 tantras, which encompass the glorious prANeshvarI and mR^ityu\~njaya vidyAs.
 However, less known are the aspects of the regular worship of mahAdeva in this srotas.
 The most critical aspect of this the invocation of the five-fold shiva through the pa\~chavaktra chakra.
-Adhara of the worship is viShNu, who shall be first invoked with the formula :
+AdhAra of the worship is viShNu, who shall be first invoked with the formula :
 oM bhUr viShNave AdibhUtAya sarvAdhArAya mUrtaye svAhA ||
 He is offered an oblation in the fire or a pouring of water.